LearnersGuild/guide/Policies/Time_Commitment.md

 Life happens to all of us, so we make an allowance of **8 personal days** over the course of the 40 weeks.

 You can use personal days at your discretion.
 Use them for physical/mental health days, emergency errands, major life events (birth/death/weddings) or anything else you think is important enough to warrant your absence.

 Personal days are used in increments of half days (4 hours).
-For example, if you need to be absent for 6 hours, then you need to take a whole personal day off.
+If you have to miss more than an hour (up to 4 hours), you'd use a half day, anything over 4 hours would be a full day.
+For example, if you need to leave at 4pm for a doctor's appointment, you'd take half a personal day.
+If you need to be absent for 6 hours, then you need to take a whole personal day off.
 If you are absent for more than eight days, there will be Investment Evaluation Meeting with the founder / other investors.
 Depending on the outcome of this Evaluation, the Guild's investment in you may be paused or cancelled.

 When/if you decide to take a personal day, email [investor@learnersguild.org](mailto:investor@learnersguild.org) with the number of days and date, and let your team and house know on echo.

 #### What happens if I show up late?
 What if I have to leave early?